J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
-Crawford -- hitting .342 in his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Sonny Gray on the mound, on July 17 at 9:40 PM ET.
+Crawford -- hitting .316 in his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Bailey Ober on the mound, on July 18 at 9:40 PM ET.

-He reached base in all four of his plate appearances (3-for-3 with two doubles) in his last game against the Tigers.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 J.P.
 Crawford Game Info & Props vs. the Twins